TryGhost/node-sqlite3/README.md

 When you run `npm rebuild`, node-gyp will statically link if you provide the `--sqlite-static-library` argument, which should be the *absolute path* to the SQLCipher static library (libsqlcipher.a).
-If you pass the `--sqlite-static-library`, the `--sqlite` argument is effectively ignored.
+If you pass the `--sqlite-static-library`, the `--sqlite_libname` argument is effectively ignored.

-For example, to statically link a Homebrew-installed SQLCipher in the node-sqlite3 binding on macOS, the command would be:
+For example, to statically link a Homebrew-installed SQLCipher on macOS, the rebuild command would
+be:

     npm rebuild sqlite3 --build-from-source --sqlite-static-library=`brew --prefix`/lib/libsqlcipher.a --sqlite=`brew --prefix`

+See this project's binding.gyp for more information on how this works.

 # Testing